stoffelnathan/Image-Based-Data-Extractor/README.md

 # Image-Based-Data-Extractor
 This Image-Based Data Extractor takes in specific input files (`.png`, `.jpg`, `.jpeg`, `.tiff`, `.bmp`, and `.gif`) and extracts key data entries like name, phone number, and email.

 ⚠️ NOTE: This was a personal project that is only meant to work with input images that match a certain format.
+To actually make the program work multiple adjustments must be made.

 The script uses the `pandas` library to handle CSV and Excel file operations and `openpyxl` as the engine for writing `.xlsx` files.